erenymnn/erenymnn/README.md

 # Hi there! 👋
-I'm Eren | Junior Backend Developer
+I'm Eren Yaman | Junior Backend Developer

 I'm a Computer Engineering student with a strong interest in mobile app development.
 I have experience in database management and API development.